harrycresswell/instagram-hugo/README.md

 Find all the [code on Github](harrycresswell/instagram-hugo) or read [Instagram on Hugo websites](https://harrycresswell.com/writing/instagram-hugo-websites/) to find out how to get this set up with your own Instagram account.

+Checkout the [demo site](https://instagram-hugo.netlify.app/) to get an idea of what this does.

 ## Installation

 Clone this repository: